 The General Service Board of Trustees by resolution adopted by a majority of the entire General Service Board, may designate an Executive Committee or other standing committees, each consisting of three (3) or more Trustees.
 The Executive Committee and other standing committees shall serve at the pleasure of the General Service Board of Trustees.
 All actions of the Executive Committee and other standing committees shall be reported to the General Service Board of Trustees at the General Service Board of Trustees next meeting.
 The Executive Committee shall have all the authority of the General Service Board of Trustees, except as otherwise provided in such resolution or by law.
-Other standing committees shall have such authority as provided by resolution or by law.
-The Executive Committee and such other standing committees shall adopt rules of procedure as outlined by Robert's Rules of Order and shall meet as provided by those rules or by Resolutions of the General Service Board of Trustees.
+Other standing committee and such other standing committees shall adopt rules of procedure as outlined by Robert's Rules of Order and shall meet as provided by those rules or by Resolutions of the General Service Board of Trustees.
 The General Service Board of Trustees shall have the power at any time to fill vacancies in, to change the membership of, or to discharge such committees.